dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/multi-frame-result-cross-filter.md

 # MultiFrameResultCrossFilter

-The `MultiFrameResultCrossFilter` class provides APIs for filtering out results that meet specific requirements.
+The `MultiFrameResultCrossFilter` class provides APIs to configure the filtering of results from multiple images which have been processed consecutively.
+Usually these images are frames from a streaming video.

 | API Name                                                                | Description                                                                                                                                             |
 | ----------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |